Work for bigger gains with better focus and attention.

 Slower Reps and Reset

 Going along with lighter weights, performing an exercise slower allows for maximum concentration with each movement (5).
-Take a little bit longer with each rep and give that muscle a good squeeze at the top.
-Focus also on resetting after each rep. Too often do we hustle through an exercise, but resetting will allow you to focus more on each respective rep and get the most of every lift.
+Take a little bit longer with each rep and give those muscles a good squeeze at the top.
+Focus also on resetting after each rep. Too often do we hustle through an exercise, but resetting will allow you to focus more on each respective rep and get the most of every lift to really build those muscle fibers and strength training to really want to make gains with your muscles with great workout force.

 Have Confidence & Patience